LoCyan-Team/LoCyanFrpPureApp/README.md

 ## Example Usage

-Firstly, download the latest programs from [Release](https://github.com/fatedier/frp/releases) page according to your operating system and architecture.
+To begin, download the latest program for your operating system and architecture from the [Release](https://github.com/fatedier/frp/releases) page.

-Put `frps` and `frps.ini` onto your server A with public IP.
+Next, place the `frps` binary and `frps.ini` configuration file on Server A, which has a public IP address.

-Put `frpc` and `frpc.ini` onto your server B in LAN (that can't be connected from public Internet).
+Finally, place the `frpc` binary and `frpc.ini` configuration file on Server B, which is located on a LAN that cannot be directly accessed from the public internet.

-### Access your computer in LAN by SSH
+### Access your computer in a LAN network via SSH

-1. Modify `frps.ini` on server A and set the `bind_port` to be connected to frp clients:
+1. Modify `frps.ini` on server A by setting the `bind_port` for frp clients to connect to:

   ```ini
   # frps.ini